Way Of The Wolf Book Summary – A Quick 7 Minute Read

 Your success to convert the deal depends on your ability to trigger a key emotional state within yourself as you are about to enter the sales encounter and maintain it till the very end.

-1. Future pacing-Future pacing entails running an imaginary movie through your mind where you get to see yourself in the future having already achieved a certain outcome.
+a.
+Future pacing entails running an imaginary movie through your mind where you get to see yourself in the future having already achieved a certain outcome.
 The result is that positive feeling starts running in your mind and you already feel that future achievement.

 We call them the four Cs; Certainty, clarity, confidence, and courage.

-3. NLP and Anchoring State- NLP anchoring means that humans can choose how they want to feel at a particular moment.
-The two core elements, both of which are under a person’s conscious control.
+c.
+NLP and Anchoring State- NLP anchoring means that humans can choose how they want to feel at a particular moment.
+The two core elements, of which are under a person’s conscious control.

 i) What you choose to focus on.